Skip to content

 Technique Description Goal

-Deep Breathing Focus on slow, intentional breaths; synchronize breathing with your partner.
-Calm mind and body; increase focus.
+Deep Breathing Focus on slow, intentional breaths—alone or with a partner Calm mind and body, increase focus

-Sensate Focus Take turns exploring non-genital touch without aiming for intercourse or climax.[8]
-Enhance body awareness and reduce anxiety.
+Sensate Focus Take turns exploring non-genital touch without a goal of orgasm Enhance body awareness, reduce anxiety Guidance

-Eye Gazing Maintain soft, sustained eye contact to foster vulnerability and rapport.
-Deepen intimacy and trust.
+Eye Gazing Maintain soft, sustained eye contact to foster emotional intimacy Build trust and vulnerability

-Mindful Kissing Kiss slowly and deliberately, attending to every nuance of sensation and emotion.
-Heighten sensory pleasure.
+Mindful Kissing Kiss slowly, attending to every nuance of sensation and emotion Heighten sensory pleasure

 What Are the Challenges of Adopting Mindful Sex, and How Can You Overcome Them?